-If you have a moment, this is the longer story.
+If you have a moment, this is the full story.

 Going into my teenage years, I then battled with cystic acne, yeast infection, ear infections, PMS, breast cysts, irregular periods and chronic migraines.
-By the age of 28, I had pretty much tried every cream, antibiotic, Chinese herb, Western herb, and bogus diet.
-My face became scarred, dry and tired and had even more acne – on my back, arms and chest – and only deeper under the skin, my painful emotional scarring.
+By the age of 28, I had pretty much tried every cream, antibiotic, Chinese herbs, Western herb, and bogus diet.
+My face became scarred, dry and tired and ha, even more, acne – on my back, arms and chest – and only deeper under the skin, my painful emotional scarring.
 I was reluctant to date boys, owned no open-back tops or dresses and was reluctant to wear a bikini.

 By our medical standards, I was a “healthy person.”
 I excelled in sports and I was academically strong and curious.
 It’s probably the sense of curiosity and the inner voice that pushed me to ask the so seemingly simple yet rare question: “Why is this happening to me?”
 I’m 28, I eat well, and yet I feel like a wreck.